Battle at the Harzhorn: Dating

 There is no explicit date for the battle.
 A coin minted under and showing the portrait of Emperor Commodus and some specific pieces of military equipment originally dated the battle to after 180 AD.
 A hypothesis suggested the early 3rd century, such as the supposed Germanic campaigns of Emperors Caracalla and Maximinus Thrax.
 Both of these are attested in historical sources, but no archaeological proof had been found so far.

 Later coinage finds depicting Emperors Elagabalus (218–222) and Severus Alexander (222–235) further suggests Maximinus Thrax's campaigns.
-The Historia Augusta, a late Roman collection of biographies of the Roman Emperors, mentions that Maximinus Thrax marched north from Moguntiacum (today's Mainz) about 300 (trecenta) to 400 (quadringenta) Roman miles.
+The generally unreliable Historia Augusta, a late Roman collection of biographies of the Roman Emperors, mentions that Maximinus Thrax marched north from Moguntiacum (today's Mainz) about 300 (trecenta) to 400 (quadringenta) Roman miles.
 Since this was thought to be impossible, this passage was often changed to triginta and quadraginta (30 to 40 miles).

 Numismatist Frank Berger dates the battle to between 230 and 235.

 Germanic tribes had crossed the Rhine and devastated the Roman countryside in 233; in 235, Maximinus Thrax led a campaign of revenge into Germania, which had been prepared by his predecessor, Severus Alexander.

 The artifacts are not from the pass itself, but from the Harzhorn hill, which lies directly west of it.
 The cliffs immediately north of here are very steep and almost impassible, making it an ideal ambush point.